ircv3/ircv3-specifications/extensions/extoidc.md

 Upon receipt of an Authentication Request, the server SHALL validate the signature and ID of the token.
 Once validated, the server SHALL notify the client of a pending authorization request with a `standard-reply` in the following format:

 ```
-NOTE EXTOIDC AUTHORIZE [UUID] :A new authorization request requires action.
+NOTE extoidc AUTHORIZE [UUID] :A new authorization request requires action.
 ```

-The client SHOULD then utilize the `EXTOIDC info` command to get the required information to present to the user for informed consent.
+The client SHOULD then utilize the `extoidc info` command to get the required information to present to the user for informed consent.

-Once the end-user has either consented or rejected the authorization request, the client SHALL either use the `EXTOIDC authorize` or `EXTOIDC reject` commands corresponding to the user action.
+Once the end-user has either consented or rejected the authorization request, the client SHALL either use the `extoidc authorize` or `extoidc reject` commands corresponding to the user action.

 ## OpenID Connect